romnegrillo/philippine-coins-object-detection/README.md

-# Thesis PH Coin Detection
+# Philippine Coins Object Detection

-Thesis project from Mapua to detect and count the number of the new Philippine coins using computer vision.
-This repository contains only the files needed for darknet YOLO tiny v4 training and the final program with PyQt5 interface.
+Project from Mapua to detect and count the number of the new Philippine coins using computer vision ported in Raspberry Pi.

+This repository contains only the files needed for darknet YOLO tiny v4 training and the final program with the PyQt5 interface.
 It doesn't contain the full setup of the darknet.

 ## Languages and Tools Used